 Releasing information upon written request.
 Upon your request and subject to proper authentication, we will disclose account information to third parties.
 Please contact us using one of the options on this page.

 Restricted access to information.
 Only CenturyLink employees, agents, service providers and other businesses we work and share information with and who have a legitimate business purpose are authorized to access customer information.
 This access is strictly defined (often involving password controlled access and other security controls) and subject to policies and contracts requiring confidential treatment of the information.

 Securing sensitive information.
 We use secure technologies to transfer sensitive information and comply with a variety of industry standards, and federal and state laws regarding the protection of customer information.

 Employee and vendor training.
 We require employees to protect customers' information.
 We train our employees on those policies when they are hired, and we update that training periodically.
 When necessary, we train vendors on our policies as well.

-If you have questions about this policy, our practices, concerns about your personal information, or require assistance in managing your choices, please email us our Privacy Group, or write us at:
+If you have questions about this notice, our practices, concerns about your personal information, or require assistance in managing your choices, please contact our Privacy Office online, or write to us at:

 100 CenturyLink Drive